oplikos/cse15l-lab-reports/lab-report-1-week-2.md

 ---
 ## Part 5
 ---
-this part was about to creat a java file with the following code
+this part was about to create a java file with the following code

 ```
 class WhereAmI {